lijikun/pyqt-sf-plotter/README.md

   cd pyqt-sf-plotter
   ```

-  Make sure the following dependencies exist on the computer:
+  Make sure the following dependencies exist on the computer, with indicated or newer versions:
-  * Qt 5.7.1
+  * Qt 5.7
-  * Python 3.5.3
+  * Python 3.5
   * PyQt 5.7
   * Numpy 1.12.1
   * Matplotlib 2.0.0